tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 } CTLSTemplateElement;

 struct {
+  uint16 ctls_version = 0;
   CTLSTemplateElement elements<0..2^32-1>
 } CTLSTemplate;
 ~~~~

 > TODO: Reorder enum.

-Elements in a `CTLSTemplate` MUST appear in strictly ascending order.
+Elements in a `CTLSTemplate` MUST appear sorted by the type field in strictly
+ascending order.
 The initial elements are defined in the subsections below.
-Future elements can be
-added via an IANA registry ({{template-keys}}).
-When generating a
+Future elements can be added via an IANA registry ({{template-keys}}).
+When
-template, all elements are OPTIONAL
+generating a template, all elements are OPTIONAL to include.
+When processing
-to include.
-When processing a template, all elements are mandatory
+a template, all elements are mandatory to understand (but see discussion of
-to understand (but see discussion of `optional` in {{optional}}).
+`optional` in {{optional}}).

 For ease of configuration, an equivalent JSON dictionary format is also defined.
 It consists of a dictionary whose keys are the name of each element type (converted
 from snake_case to camelCase), and whose values are a type-specific representation
 of the element intended to maximize legibility.
+The cTLS version is represented
+by the key "ctlsVersion", whose value is an integer, defaulting to 0 if omitted.

 > OPEN ISSUE: Is it really worth converting snake_case to camelCase?  camelCase is slightly more traditional in JSON, and saves one byte, but it seems annoying to implement.